uxtxarly/uxcuellar.github.io/collections/_cases/stellar.md

 <figcaption style="margin-top:-1.5em;">Initial story map</figcaption>
 </figure>

-One important decision that was made was to rely on third party solutions to manage payments and transactions (Stripe), marketing and analytics (Mailchimp, Toneden).
+One key decision was to integrate third-party solutions to handle payments and transactions (via Stripe), as well as marketing and analytics (using Mailchimp and Toneden).

-At that point, I was ready to start sketching wireframes and flows for the main sections of the organizer site.
+With this groundwork in place, I started sketching wireframes and flows for the main sections of the organizer site.

 <figure>
   <!-- thumbnail image wrapped in a link -->